 Before implementation of the system of document-based verification of identity, as laid down in PML Act / Rules, introduction from an existing customer of the bank was considered necessary for opening of bank accounts.
 In many banks, obtaining of introduction for opening of accounts is still a mandatory part of customer acceptance policy even though documents of identity and address as required under our instructions are provided.
 This poses difficulties for prospective customers in opening accounts as they find it difficult to obtain introduction from an existing account holder.
-Since introduction is not necessary for opening of accounts under

-PML Act and Rules or Reserve Bank's extant KYC instructions, banks should not insist on introduction for opening bank accounts of customers.
+Since introduction is not necessary for opening of accounts under PML Act and Rules or Reserve Bank's extant KYC instructions, banks should not insist on introduction for opening bank accounts of customers.

-(ix) Acceptance of Aadhaar letter for KYC purposes
+(ix) Acceptance of Aadhaar letter / e-KYC service (on-line Aadhaar authentication) of UIDAI for KYC purposes a) Physical Aadhaar card / letter issued by UIDAI containing details of name, address and Aadhaar number received through post should be accepted as an 'Officially Valid Document'.
 Unique Identification Authority of India (UIDAI) has advised Reserve Bank that banks are accepting Aadhaar letter issued by it as a proof of identity but not of address, for opening accounts.
-As indicated at paragraph 2.5 (vii) above, if the address provided by the account holder is the same as that on Aadhaar letter, it may be accepted as a proof of both identity and address.
+As indicated at paragraph 2.5 (vii) above, if the address provided by the account holder is the